Year Out Research Opportunities

 The Department of Dermatology at the University of Pennsylvania has a long history of successful research in cutaneous biology and, more recently, in clinical epidemiology.
 Our goal is to train Research Fellows to become independent investigators in either academics or industry.
 For more information and to apply, visit the Dermatology Fellowship website.

-Application Deadline: Rolling basis until slots filled (usually filled by March 1)
+Application Deadline: Rolling basis until slots filled (deadline: February 1, 2019)

 FOCUS on Health & Leadership for Women's Medical Student Fellowships for Penn Med Students

 The FOCUS Medical Student Fellowship in Women's Health offers Penn medical students funding for six months to work full time with a faculty mentor conducting clinical or basic science research or to work in a community-based program centered around issues of women's health.
-For more information, visit the FOCUS website or contact Patricia Scott.
+For more information, visit the FOCUS website or contact Susan Primavera.

 Penn Reviewed.
 Only Penn Med students are eligible to apply.